renatoathaydes/schemake/README.md

 `Objects` extends `ObjectsBase`, which can also be used to create schema types that convert to arbitrary Dart data classes
-(which is normally done by code generation, as explained in the next section), which means that their `convert` method returns a specific Dart class instead of `Map`.
+(which is normally done by code generation, as explained in the next section), which means that their `convert` method returns instances of a specific Dart class instead of `Map`.

-As an example, given a simple type:
+As an example, given a simple Dart class:

 ```dart
 class MyType {